 Our courses seek to provide “restful learning” following a liturgical pattern.
 We do think learning can be free of frenzy and anxiety without sacrificing academic excellence.
 We train our teachers to impart virtue to students, wedding truth to beauty and seeking to nurture souls while also training minds.
 St. Raphael School seeks to teach holistically, therefore leading students to engage truth, goodness, and beauty in every art and discipline, while seeking wisdom and mastery.
 For a detailed description of our learning philosophy and pedagogy, please see the scholé learning philosophy section of our Student-Parent Handbook.

 What courses do you offer, and which ones will you add in the future?

-Currently we offer online courses in four strategic areas where there seems to be the greatest demand for distinctly Orthodox resources.
+Currently we offer online courses in four strategic areas where there exists the greatest need for distinctly Orthodox resources:

 Is St. Raphael School an Orthodox Christian school?

 Yes.
 Instructors are required to be Orthodox Christians who regularly attend and are in good standing with their local parish.
 Moreover, our courses content and selections will be made to create an environment which nurtures and supports the Orthodox faith of our students.
 Our faith commitment is summarized in the Nicene Creed.

 Does St. Raphael School take off classes for all major feast days?